oscarfonts/fonts/README.md

 [fontnik](https://github.com/mapbox/fontnik) so you don't have to worry about [SDL](https://www.mapbox.com/blog/text-signed-distance-fields/) and [gzipped PBFs](https://github.com/mapbox/mapbox-gl-js/issues/830).
-The fonts are deployed to http://demo.fonts.cat/fonts/ which also supports concatenating fonts.
+The fonts are deployed to http://fonts.cat/openmaptiles-fonts/ which DON'T support concatenating fonts.

 ## Configure Mapbox GL Style JSON